Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/Essentials/layered-character-type.md

 # Layered Character Type
-A layered character is character made from multiple layers, these layers are stacked upon each other to form the final character.
+A layered character is made from multiple layers, these layers are stacked upon each other to form the final character.
-Ex: **Body > Eyes > Outfit > Hairstyle > Accessory** - Each layer is added one by one in order.
+Ex: **Body > Outfit > Hairstyle > Accessory** - Each layer is added one by one in order.

 ---